| The approach to the green at the fourth hole of the Oaks Course. (Kiel Christianson/GolfPublisher.com) |

 The 555-yard ninth ends your round with perhaps this nine's tightest tee shot, though flares to the right will likely run back down the hillside.
 The green is slightly elevated and tucked behind a pond, so it's nearly impossible to go for unless your drive is longer than this writer's (332 yards).
 There's a generous layup area in front of the green, but be warned: Approaches play 10-15 yards longer than the scorecard says (trust the writer, who washed two balls before discovering this).

-Flores, a pitching scout for the Texas Rangers, has played these nines with many professional athletes, including golfers, and says the course stands up to them because of the greens.
+Flores, a pitching scout for the Texas Rangers, has played golf at Temecula Creek Inn with many professional athletes, including golfers, and says the course stands up to them because of the greens.

 Best of all, the holes are located out the resort's back door.
-Stay-and-play packages starting at $298 per night, and custom packages can be arranged pairing golf and winery tours, or specially made picnic lunches to take on area tours.
+Stay-and-play packages and custom packages can be arranged pairing golf and winery tours, or specially made picnic lunches to take on area tours.
 Two miles away is the Pechanga Resort & Casino, with 188,000 square feet of gaming and entertainment from comedy to boxing to live concerts.
-The Pechanga Nation, which owns casino, is also building a course not far from Temecula Creek Inn.

 July 16, 2007